 The Expirat Club

-One of the longest-running clubs in the city and one of the most essential nightclubs in Bucharest.
+One of the longest-running clubs in the city and one of the essential nightclubs in Bucharest.
 Most evenings there is live music.

 The Old City